Sensitive Teeth: Causes and Treatment

 Sensitivity is rarely just one thing.
 It is usually a combination of worn enamel, recession, old restorations, and possibly grinding — all affecting different teeth to different degrees.

-MyDentalFly's Dental Health Report starts by mapping exactly which teeth are affected, what symptoms you have, and how your case presents.
+MyDentalFly's dental package starts by mapping exactly which teeth are affected, what symptoms you have, and how your case presents.
 You complete an interactive dental chart during the assessment — marking each affected tooth with your symptoms — so clinics can see the full picture before you arrive.

 Pearl, our AI assistant, can answer questions about your specific symptoms and help you understand what questions to ask during a clinical consultation.

-Once your Dental Health Report is ready, you can compare treatment plans and prices from verified clinics across Turkey, Hungary, Poland, and Dubai.
+Once your dental package is ready, you can compare treatment plans and prices from verified clinics across Turkey, Hungary, Poland, and Dubai.
 Clinics respond with their specific recommendations based on your dental chart — not a generic price list.
 Read more about what implant treatment looks like abroad in our dental implants Turkey guide, or explore zirconium crowns if crown treatment is likely for you.

 Next Steps